Ask a Marketing Expert

 Testing is the most important part of the process, helping you improve your results for individual campaigns and improve future campaigns, too.

-But when you’re first starting out, look at testing as a way to get information, not necessarily results.
+But when you’re first starting out, you should look at testing as a way to get information, not necessarily results.
 (If you get results off the bat, that’s awesome, but focus on learning first.)

-• Test your priority channels first.
-Don’t throw money at every single channel.
-To get your bearings, start by testing two distribution channels at a time.
+• Test your priority distribution channels first.
+If you’re incorporating paid media into the mix, it’s smart to run specific test-and-learn experiments to optimize your campaigns.
+We call this experimental strategy agile content marketing, and it’s a scientific approach to test just about any market hypothesis.
+Start by testing two distribution channels at a time.
 This way you can strategically compare.
-(If two channels are similar in spend, divide your budget evenly.)
+If two channels are similar in spend, divide your budget evenly.

 • Run your tests for a month.
 This gives you four weeks of good data to inform your decisions.
 However, keep an eye on them throughout the four weeks.
 Be especially attentive during week one to ensure that you are seeing some results.
 If nothing is working, you can tweak your targeting so that you’re optimizing your test budget fully.
-You can refine throughout the campaign, but if you’re seeing positive results in the first two weeks, let it ride throughout the test so you get 2-3 weeks of solid data to analyze before launching your final campaign.
+You can refine it throughout the campaign, but if you’re seeing positive results in the first two weeks, let it ride throughout the test so you get 2-3 weeks of solid data to analyze before launching your final campaign.
+(Find out more about how an agile marketing approach helped our campaigns outperform industry CTR by 155%.)

 How to Strengthen Your Distribution Strategy